Employee Travel Expense and Reimbursement

 An agenda for all college presidents’ and cabinet members’ travel must be attached.

-The KCTCS System Director of Business Services may approve reasonable exceptions to these procedures.
+The KCTCS Assistant Vice President of Business Services/COO may approve reasonable exceptions to these procedures.

 - Each request for exception should include supporting explanation/documentation and will be reviewed on an individual, stand-alone basis.